Cicadas Lifespan: How Long Do Cicadas Live?

 How long do cicadas live?

-Cicadas are unique in all aspects.
+Cicadas are unique in many aspects.
 Cicadas lay their eggs in trees and branches before they hatch.
 There is much more to learn about this insect.
 Let’s dive in and learn more about this bug now.

 Eggs